ngageoint/hootenanny/README.md

 * **(M)** = format requires reading entire dataset into memory during processing
 * **(*)** = format requires reading entire dataset into memory during processing only if element ID output needs to remain sorted
 * All data read with a specified bounding box filter requires reading the entire dataset into memory during processing.

+Additional data types can be be made importable/exportable using Hootenanny's pluggable I/O architecture.
+See the Hootenanny Developer Guide for details.

 # Tag Schemas
 Hootenanny leverages the OSM key value pair tag concept to support translation between various data schemas.
 By default, Hootenanny